 Mid-journey, the Berkians discover an island on which they initially plan to rest, but soon begin to settle there, dubbing it "New Berk".
 Seeing Toothless' inability to fly solo hindering his growing relationship with the Light Fury, Hiccup rebuilds an automatic tailfin for him.[b]
 Upon receiving it, Toothless flies off, meeting up with the Light Fury and flying with her to an unknown land.
 On a scouting patrol, Valka notices Grimmel's approaching army and reports back to Hiccup.
 Hiccup and the dragon riders head to capture Grimmel but fall into his trap and barely escape.
 Ruffnut is captured, although she irritates Grimmel until he lets her go.

 Hiccup, Astrid, and her dragon Stormfly search for Toothless.
 They find the Hidden World and see Toothless and the Light Fury leading the dragons as a happily mated couple.
 When the two humans are soon discovered, the inhabitant dragons attack them, but Toothless rescues both and returns to New Berk, with Hiccup realizing that humans would be intruders and unsafe in the Hidden World.
 Ruffnut returns, but unbeknownst to her, Grimmel had secretly followed her to New Berk.
 Grimmel appears and captures Toothless and the Light Fury, who had followed them to New Berk.
-Toothless' alpha status allows Grimmel to capture the rest of Berk's dragons.
+Toothless' alpha status allows Grimmel to capture the rest of Berk's dragons by holding the Light Fury hostage.

 Back on the island, Toothless and Hiccup acknowledge that dragons are no longer safe in the human world and that humans are forbidden in the Hidden World.
 Hiccup bids farewell to Toothless as the Berkians set their dragons free to live in the Hidden World, with the Light Fury leading the dragons and Toothless following them.
 Three months later, Hiccup and Astrid marry and become the chieftains of New Berk.